 Gwen Stefani Kisses Blake Shelton In New Twitter Icon & Fans Go Wild

 Love is in the air!
-Sparks are still flying between Gwen Stefani and Blake Shelton, as proven by her new Twitter icon on July 6.
-The ‘Voice’ star updated her pic to one of them sweetly kissing and fans are losing their minds after seeing how cute they are!
+The chemistry between Gwen Stefani and Blake Shelton is still off the charts, as proven by her new Twitter icon on July 6.
+The ‘Voice’ star updated her pic to one of them sweetly kissing and fans are losing their minds over how cute they are!

 Gwen Stefani, 47, is still completely head over heels about Blake Shelton, 41.
 The songstress changed her Twitter icon to a pic of her kissing Blake on July 6, and fans went wild!
 Gwen previously had a pic of herself, but now she’s sharing that space with her boyfriend.
 She’s been proudly showing off their blossoming romance via social media, proving that she’s found her prince charming.
 The lovebirds have been going strong for almost two years and they were last spotted together at the opening of the Warrior Games in Chicago on July 1.
 Click to see adorable pics of Blake and Gwen’s relationship!